App-vNext/Polly/README.md

 ## PluralSight course

 * [Bryan Hogan](https://twitter.com/bryanjhogan) of the [NoDogmaBlog](http://nodogmablog.bryanhogan.net/) has authored a [PluralSight course on Polly](https://www.pluralsight.com/courses/polly-fault-tolerant-web-service-requests).
 The course takes you through all the major features of Polly as at v5.6.1.
 The course examples are based around using Polly for fault tolerance when calling remote web services, but the principles and techniques are applicable to any context in which Polly may be used.

+## Sample microservices architecture and ebook

+### Sample microservices architecture

+* [Cesar de la Torre](https://github.com/CESARDELATORRE) produced the Microsoft [eShopOnContainers project](https://github.com/dotnet-architecture/eShopOnContainers), a sample project demonstrating a .NET Microservices architecture.
+The project uses Polly retry and circuit-breaker policies for resilience in calls to microservices, and in establishing connections to transports such as RabbitMQ.

+### ebook

+* Accompanying the project is a [.Net Microservices Architecture ebook](https://www.microsoft.com/net/download/thank-you/microservices-architecture-ebook) with an extensive section (section 8) on using Polly for resilience, to which [Dylan Reisenberger](https://twitter.com/softwarereisen) contributed.
+The ebook and code is now (June 2018) updated for using the latest ASP NET Core 2.1 features, [Polly with IHttpClientFactory](https://github.com/App-vNext/Polly/wiki/Polly-and-HttpClientFactory).

 ## Twitter